For parents navigating separation, custody conflict, and what comes after

 out of control.

 Documentation is your defence.
-CustodyMate gives you a timestamped incident log so every false claim has a factual counter-record — dates, details, context — ready for your lawyer or the court.
-The person with the paper trail wins.
+CustodyMate gives you a timestamped incident log so every claim has a factual counter-record — dates, details, context — ready for your lawyer or the court.
+A clear, dated record puts you in a far stronger position than relying on memory.

 Every violation needs to be documented the moment it happens.
 CustodyMate makes it easy to log violations as they occur — with dates, descriptions, supporting notes, and attachments — so you are not trying to rebuild the story months later.